 Case in point is an enterprise software GIC with a significant presence of engineering, but no business heads or customers based out of India.
 Co-locating product management with engineering helped ease the process of communicating customer requirements, in turn decreasing turnaround times and leading to improved CSAT scores.
 Simultaneously, the engineering team was able to understand their contribution to the product’s growth charter.
 This insight became a valuable source of ideas for product innovation for the engineering team.

-Innovation is becoming a realistic expectation from GICs alongside delivery, but the ability to execute on that expectation is still lacking.
+Innovation is becoming a realistic expectation from Global In-house Centers alongside delivery, but the ability to execute on that expectation is still lacking.
 Involved stakeholders face many tactical challenges that have accrued over the years to become solid roadblocks for innovation.
 As the liaison between multiple functions, product management is uniquely placed to become an innovation enabler in these centers.

 The global market has grown by leaps and bounds over the last decade.
 Within this, the Asian market has grown faster than the others and accounts for 40% of the global economy today.
 Rapid evolution and distinct consumption patterns, a growing consumer base, and a strong development ecosystem, present a unique opportunity for MNCs to create a platform for developing global products from the East.